calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 - **by CSN** (`…ByCsn(maxDuration: Long, csnMin: Long)`): `csnMin` is a **threshold** on the CSN (Calypso Serial Number, i.e. the Application Serial Number, compared as an unsigned 64-bit integer);
 - **by FCI** (`…ByFci(maxDuration: Long, fciRegex: String)`): `fciRegex` is a regular expression applied to the **whole FCI** returned by *Select Application* (excluding the status word), represented as an uppercase hexadecimal string without separators.

-- **`SymmetricCryptoSecuritySettings`** — six new operations:
+- **New parent interface `SecuritySettings`** (`calypso.card.transaction`), extended by `SymmetricCryptoSecuritySettings` and `AsymmetricCryptoSecuritySettings`.
+It carries the settings shared by every secure transaction, whatever the cryptographic nature of the session — four new operations:
   - `assignOpenSecureSessionMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignOpenSecureSessionMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the _Open Secure Session_ command exchange;
-  - `assignCloseSecureSessionMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignCloseSecureSessionMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the _Close Secure Session_ command exchange;
+  - `assignCloseSecureSessionMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignCloseSecureSessionMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the _Close Secure Session_ command exchange.
+- **`SymmetricCryptoSecuritySettings`** — two new specific operations:
   - `assignSvCommandMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignSvCommandMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the exchange of one of the _SV Reload_, _SV Debit_ or _SV Undebit_ commands.
-- **`AsymmetricCryptoSecuritySettings`** — four new operations:
-  - `assignOpenSecureSessionMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignOpenSecureSessionMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the _Open Secure Session_ command exchange;
-  - `assignCloseSecureSessionMaxDurationByCsn(maxDuration: Long, csnMin: Long) → Self` and `assignCloseSecureSessionMaxDurationByFci(maxDuration: Long, fciRegex: String) → Self` — maximum duration of the _Close Secure Session_ command exchange.

 > **Resolution rule** (for a given card, per kind of bounded operation):
 > 1. **CSN-based settings**: each call defines a **range** bounded by its `csnMin` and the immediately higher declared `csnMin` (or +∞).
 If the card's CSN belongs to a range whose `maxDuration` differs from `Long.MAX_VALUE`, this value applies.